Manny Puig: Career

 After finishing the second Jackass movie and with the final season of Wildboyz having completed, Puig produced his own film entitled Ultimate Predator.
 The film shows him interacting particularly with sharks.
-The film also features adventures with Johnny Knoxville, Steve-O, Chris Pontius. and Jeff Tremaine.
-Towards the end of filming Manny left the set due to a confrontation with fellow wildlife expert David Weathers, Manny was quoted as telling him to “treat animals with the respect they deserve”, they eventually settled the dispute.
+The film also features adventures with Johnny Knoxville, Steve-O, Chris Pontius, and Jeff Tremaine.
+Towards the end of filming Puig left the set due to a confrontation with fellow wildlife expert David Weathers.

-During Discovery Channel's Shark Week in 2003 Puig was profiled for an episode entitled "Diary of a Shark Man".
+During Discovery Channel's Shark Week in 2003, Puig was profiled for an episode entitled "Diary of a Shark Man".

-Puig also appeared on "Feeding Time" during Discovery Channel's Shark Week in 2007.

 Puig was featured on the Outdoor Channel show called Savage Wild.
-The episodes of Savage Wild take place in the Everglades and surrounding environs near Miami, Florida and range from Puig hunting a wild boar with only a rudimentary spear, or carefully maneuvering through the water with a monster alligator, or handling highly venomous wild snakes, such as water moccasins, in their natural environment.
+The episodes of Savage Wild take place in the Everglades and surrounding environs near Miami, Florida and range from Puig hunting a wild boar with only a rudimentary spear, carefully maneuvering through the water with a monster alligator, or handling highly venomous wild snakes, such as water moccasins, in their natural environment.

 Puig's left middle finger was amputated after a rattlesnake bite.